What we offer

 Our team and our partners

-Each young person has their own key worker to meet their needs and work through issues that are highlighted in care and placement plans.
-Some of these issues may include anger management, self-esteem, self-confidence, self-harm, attitudes and boundaries.
-Key workers maintain close contact with parents, carers and social workers to keep them updated with your progress and any developments.
+Each young person has their own key worker and case co-ordinator to meet their needs and work through issues that are highlighted in the placement plan.
+Some of these issues may include feeling safe, relationships with peers, self-esteem, self-confidence, healthy social relationships, attitudes and boundaries.
+Staff maintain close contact with parents, carers and social workers to keep them updated with your progress and any developments.

 We recognise that most of our children and young people have experienced some form of trauma which affects their emotional and social development.
 As a result we have to ensure our staff have the knowledge and skills to manage our children therapeutically.
 Continue reading